thetutlage/amanvirk.me/README.md

-# overreacted.io
+# amanvirk.me

-My personal blog.
-Forked from [Gatsby blog starter](https://github.com/gatsbyjs/gatsby-starter-blog).
-Syntax theme based on [Sarah Drasner's Night Owl](https://github.com/sdras/night-owl-vscode-theme/) with small tweaks.

-To run locally, `yarn`, then `yarn dev`, then open https://localhost:8000.

-If you translate content into other languages feel free to PR links.
-Please ensure translations link to the original content.
+My personal blog created using [Gatsby.js]() and deployed on [Netlify]().
+A special thanks to [Dan Abramov](https://github.com/gaearon), the code is a fork of his personal blog with handful of css tweaks.